What Is A Defined Outcome ETF?

 ARK DIET ETF Interactive Calculator

 Input the ARK Innovation ETF (ARKK)'s performance over a 1-year timeframe (Outcome Period) and see how each ARK DIET ETF would have performed over the same year.
+For more complete information on the potential outcomes of ARK DIET ETFs please view the prospectus.

 For illustrative purposes only, and should not be considered investment advice.